vanmeegen/stimo/README.md

 ## Background
 After checking lots of options for typing immutable objects, I was left disappointed.

 Thinking about using decorators to generated the access code, I found https://github.com/danielearwicker/doop, which seemed close to what we need for our application.

-Porting the application to doop was not real fun, because of the accessor syntax of doop, so I decided to write something myself. stimo has more boilerplate than doop, but has several advantages,
+Porting the application to doop was not real fun, because of the accessor syntax of doop, so I decided to write something myself.

+stimo has more boilerplate than doop, but has some advantages: stronger typing, property assignment will be flagged as error by compiler, type compatibility with handcoded immutable object.

+If you have any ideas in further reducing boilerplate, please contribute.